Gavin Menzies: Writing and research

-Gavin Menzies had the idea to write his first book after he and his wife Marcella visited the Forbidden City for their twenty-fifth wedding anniversary.
+Menzies had the idea to write his first book after he and his wife Marcella visited the Forbidden City for their twenty-fifth wedding anniversary.
 Menzies noticed that they kept encountering the year 1421 and, concluding that it must have been an extraordinary year in world history, decided to write a book about everything that happened in the world in 1421.
-Menzies spent years working on the book and, by the time it was finished, it was a massive volume spanning 1,500 pages.
+Menzies spent years working on the book and, by the time it was finished, it was 1,500 pages long.
 Menzies sent the manuscript to an agent named Luigi Bonomi, who told him it was unpublishable, but was intrigued by a brief section of the book in which Menzies speculated about the voyages of Chinese admiral Zheng He and recommended that he rewrite the book, focusing it on Zheng He's voyages.
 Menzies agreed to rewrite it, but admitted that he was "not a natural writer" and requested Bonomi to rewrite the first three chapters for him.

 Bonomi contacted the firm Midas Public Relations to persuade a major newspaper to run a promotional article for Menzies's book.
-Menzies hired a room at the Royal Geographical Society, which convinced The Daily Telegraph to publish an article about his speculations.
+Menzies paid £1,200 to reserve a lecture hall at the Royal Geographical Society in order to unveil his claims; that was enough to convince The Daily Telegraph to write an article about his speculations.
+The Telegraph article was syndicated worldwide and became a sensation, even though Menzies had not yet even presented his claims.
+Arrangements were made for his presentation at the Royal Geographical Society to be simulcast live to 3 million Chinese television viewers.
+"Almost whether it's true or not, this is a great adventure story," Bonomi told the Telegraph reporter.
+"Gavin's confidence and research will swing it.
+He is a very English eccentric and people like him often hit on truths."

 Publishers immediately began courting Menzies for the publishing rights to his book.
 Bantam Press, a division of Transworld Publishers, offered him £500,000 for the world publishing rights to it.
 At this point, Menzies's rewritten manuscript was only 190 pages.
 Bantam Press stated that the book possessed enormous marketing potential, but considered it to be poorly written and sloppily presented.
 According to Menzies, they told him, "You know, if you want to get your story over, you've got to make it readable, and you can't write, basically."
 During the revision process that followed, over 130 different people worked on the manuscript, with a large part being written by a ghostwriter named Neil Hanson.
 The authors relied entirely on Menzies for factual information and never brought in any fact checkers or reputable historians to make sure that the information in the book was accurate.
 After the rewriting process was complete, the book was at a publishable length of 500 pages.